madreher/LammpsInputBuilder/README.md

 #### Unrolling the Extension, FileIO, and Group objects

 All the `Extension`, `FileIO`, and `Group` objects implement the function `addDoCommands()` and `addUndoCommands()` command to declare and stop respectively their actions.
-These funcions are responsible for converting from their respecting object to Lammps commands.
+These funcions are responsible for converting from their respecting objects to Lammps commands.
 The separation of *do* and *undo* allows other objects to be able to manipulate the scope or lifetime of these objects as necessary.

 Dev note on `ThermoIO`: The *thermo* keyword in Lammps works differently than the other `FileIO` objects.
 In particular, a *thermo* is always active and part of the `log.lammps` file.
 Therefor the `ThermoIO` doesn't have a scope per say.
 Instead, declaring a new `ThermoIO` object will override the previous IO settings and replace them with the new object settings.
 See [here](https://docs.lammps.org/thermo_style.html) for more information about thermo in Lammps.